-A subcutaneous (sub-Q) injection is a shot that delivers medicine into the layer of fat between the skin and the muscle.
-This type of injection can be given by a healthcare professional, or a patient can self-inject.
+A subcutaneous (sub-Q) injection is a shot that delivers medication into the layer of fat between the skin and the muscle.
+This type of injection can be given by a healthcare professional, or it can be self-injected.

 Body Tissue Layers